Coming September 25, 2017

 Kamen looked around, then said quietly, “I’d like you to lead a select group of men to go after whatever it is that’s out there.”

 Simeon raised his eyebrows.
 “I didn’t realize you had the authority to organize such a mission.”

 “I don’t, but it doesn’t have to be official.
 When word reaches Boril that this mission was a failure, he’ll berate the men, then try to round up more soldiers.
-I’ll volunteer to lead, and you can meet us just outside the city tonight.
+I’ll volunteer to lead and spread the word that you’ll help us.
+You can meet us just outside the city tonight.
 I’ll have a horse and supplies for you.
 You can keep your donkey in the stables.”

 Simeon shook his head.
 “I need to sell my grapes and get home before nightfall.”